raml-org/raml-spec/_includes/200tutorial.md

 ```

 Note that even the Schema name is specified with this parameter (singular in this case).
 Do you remember when we extracted the schemas at step 2?
 We mentioned that the schema name was not random - this is why.
-Another important aspect to stress is that defining and applying a resourceType to a resource doesn't forbid you to overwrite any of the map's elements.
+Another important aspect to stress is that defining and applying a resourceType to a resource doesn't forbid you from overwriting any of the map's elements.
 In this example, we still see that GET method is present in both, resource and resourceType (the same for the responses, POST, etc).
 Not only is this allowed, but also is the way of redefining something that changes from one resource to other. **If you think this looks like OOP inheritance, you’re right!**

 Now, let's work with the "collection-item" resourceType.